Shopify/shopify-app-template-remix/README.md

 ### OAuth goes into a loop when I change my app's scopes

-If you change your app's scopes and notice that authentication goes into a loop and fails with a message from Shopify that it tried too many times, you might have forgotten to update your scopes with Shopify.
+If you change your app's scopes and authentication goes into a loop and fails with a message from Shopify that it tried too many times, you might have forgotten to update your scopes with Shopify.
 To do that, you can run the `config push` CLI command.

 Using yarn: